Richard-Gnitnub/Track-Builder-Flask/README.md

 ## MVP PLAN:

-- Build the MVP using Flask as the framework, replacing Django for a lightweight approach.
+- Build the MVP using **FastAPI** for its performance, API-first design, and type validation capabilities.
-- Create an admin panel using the Flask-Admin extension to manage track configurations and parameters.
+- Create an admin panel using FastAPI-compatible tools or a lightweight database editor.
 - Focus on bullhead rail based on REA standards.
 - Include chairs as part of the 3D model, as the rail sits within the chairs.
 - Design track as a combination of: